Project/Area Number |

 |

-Cell-intrinsic mechanisms of ciliopathies have been well studied.
-In contrast, cell-extrinsic factors that underlie ciliopathies have barely been explored.
-We investigated the effects of extracellular bioactive factors derived from wildtype NIH/3T3 cells culture supernatant on the migration/ proliferation of primary cilium-deficient NIH/3T3-Kif3a-KO cells after wounding.
-The factors derived from wildtype NIH/3T3 cells culture supernatant increased the rate of cell migration/proliferation in target cells as compared to the factors derived from primary cilium-deficient cells culture supernatant from NIH/3T3-Kif3a-KO cells and NIH/3T3-Dync2h1-KO cells.
-Furthermore, by omics analysis of the supernatants, we found a molecule that showed a decline in the culture supernatant of primary cilium-deficient cells.
-These findings suggest that fibroblasts regulate cellular migration/proliferation process in primary cilium-deficient target cells via cell-extrinsic regulatory mechanisms in a primary cilium-dependent manner.
+In this study, we examined the influence of extracellular bioactive factors derived from the culture supernatant of wildtype NIH/3T3 cells on the migratory and proliferative capacities of primary cilium-deficient NIH/3T3-Kif3a-KO cells after wounding.
+The factors derived from the culture supernatant of wildtype NIH/3T3 cells increased the rate of cell migration/proliferation in target cells compared to the factors derived from the culture supernatant of primary cilium-deficient NIH/3T3-Kif3a-KO cells.
+Additionally, through omics analysis of the supernatants, we identified a specific molecular constituent exhibiting elevated concentrations in the culture supernatant of primary cilium-deficient cells.
+These findings suggest that fibroblasts regulate the cellular migration/ proliferation process in primary cilium-deficient target cells by humoral bioactive factors in a primary cilium-dependent manner.

 |